Are you a teacher looking for loan forgiveness advice? You’ve come to the right place.

 If you teach full time in a low-income or educational service agency for five complete and consecutive academic years, while meeting other qualifications, you may be eligible for loan forgiveness for teachers on your Direct and Unsubsidized Loans, or your Subsidized and Unsubsidized Federal Stafford Loans.

-- Should not have an outstanding balance on the Federal Family Education Loan (FFEL) program or Direct Loans.
+- Not have an outstanding balance on the Federal Family Education Loan (FFEL) program or Direct Loans

 Submit a completed Teacher Loan Forgiveness Application to your loan servicer AFTER you’ve finished your five years of qualifying teaching.